-- i. allow flexible management of labor costs, as the variable part may contract significantly until it is zeroed in relation to the level of results achieved in the reference year or when the Intesa Sanpaolo Group is not able to maintain or restore a solid base of capital; - ii. to discourage behaviors focused on achieving short-term results, especially if deriving from the assumption of high risks.
+- allow flexible management of labor costs, as the variable part may contract significantly until it is zeroed in relation to the level of results achieved in the reference year or when the ISP Group is not able to maintain or restore a solid base of capital; - ii. discourage behaviors focused on achieving short-term results, especially if deriving from the assumption of high risks.